peterjmartinson/writing/DistractedFortune/20240622_PlanToCallMiners.md

 But, oh, those calls.
 I could sit and stare at that phone for hours and not make a single call.
 I would play procrastination games like organizing my contact sheets in the perfect order in which to make the calls.
 Or, spend hours scripting out the perfect briefing.
 Or, go take a two hour dump while reading a book.

 The problem with calls is that it's real time.
+When the person at the other end of that line says something, you got to respond in a way that drives toward your goal, and doesn't cause that other person to just hang up.

 Well, that's not the only problem.
-When the person at the other end of that line says something, you got to respond in a way that drives toward your goal, and doesn't cause that other person to just hang up.
+The bigger problem is, how do you come up with what to say, that doesn't sound like some sales pitch?

+In this post, I'm going to describe to you my current get rich scheme - which involves a ton of cold calls - and some practical advice on how to go about carrying out that scheme.
+You see, the goal here is twofold: 1.
+By telling you my plan, I will burden myself with the social pressure to carry it out, and 2.
+Maybe you will find some of these ideas useful, and use them to go make yourself rich.

 ## But Solutions Need Problems!

-My latest get rich quick scheme involves making a ton of cold calls.

-In order to come up with a product or service that solves a problem, it's a good idea to know what the problem is, and whether people would pay to alleviate the problem.
-The problems I'm familiar with, though - namely my own - already have abundant solutions.
-I just don't have the money to buy the solutions!
-So, I need to talk to other people to find what real problems exist for them.
-Unfortunately, I don't have a very big audience of potential customers.

-Hence, my scheme.

-It works like this.
-Pick an industry with some recent growth.
-Hunt down a few companies in that industry, and a few decision makers in those companies.
-Email those people to request a five minute "informational interview", to get their opinions on where are the biggest areas of growth and challenge in the industry.
-Then, call them and sniff out where their current problems are.
-Finally, come up with solutions for those problems in return for cash payment.

-Simple!
+I don't right now have a product, or any idea of a clear market demand.
+So, where do I find a pool of customers, and a product that solves a problem for those customers?

+Like you, I listen to a bunch of podcasts.
+Recently, I've been spending some time with two podcasts on side hustles:  [Side Hustle School](LINK) and [Side Hustle Nation](Link).
+One podcast on Side Hustle Nation caught my eye.
+It's about this Australian guy who makes cold calls to company bigwigs, and sells them software that he doesn't make.
+Basically, he hunts down companies in markets experiencing growth, and calls decision makers in those companies.
+When he gets one on the horn, he sweet talks them into divulging a few areas of friction currently facing the company.
+When he finds one that could be solved with software, he hires out a few freelancers to build the software, and boom, he's sold a product!

+It's probably more difficult than that.
+But the main idea is actionable - to find a real problem, talk to people to find their problems.

+It reminded me of another podcast I listened to long ago, when I was focused on getting a new job.
+This one, called [Free Code Camp](LINK), the guy explained how he got a job that wasn't advertised, and for which he had no experience.
+Like the Aussie above, he would hunt down a company he wanted to work for, and a position he wanted there.
+Then he would hunt for someone who might end up being his boss or boss's boss, and email them asking for a five minute "informational interview".
+When he finally got a call, he would hunt down what the person saw as the biggest challenge facing his team.
+After the call, the guy would spend the next week doing research and preparing a solution for that problem.
+He'd put the solution together as a PowerPoint presentation, and send it to the boss man.
+Boom, who doesn't want to hire someone who already solve the biggest challenge?

+One industry I found that is growing in the USA, is mining and resource development.
+It turns out, I have a master's in Geology, which means I don't know anything about mining or resource development, but I *think* I do!
+So, my get rich scheme involves finding companies taking part in the boom, finding the decision makers, and hustling them to cough up their problems, so I can sell them the solutions.

+It couldn't fail!

 Now say I get some dude on the horn willing to talk to a random for 60 seconds.
 What do I say?
 For the record, I'm the exact opposite of a hot salesman who can talk to anyone about anything.
 My most comfortable state of being is holed up in my house talking to nobody.